TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

 Limit to languages
 ------------------

-**LANGUAGE_**
+**LANGUAGE_** or **L_**
     Examples: *L_all*, *L_english_german*, *L_en_pl_de*

     Specifies the list of languages available for managing content.
 Keep in mind that you would have to have access to the source language when creating the translation.

-As you can see we now have dedicated groups prefixes for Pages access, Database Mounts, File Mounts, File Operations, Category Mounts and access to modules, tables, widgets, languages etc. Remember, these are just examples, and you could — and should — tailor them to meet your specific needs.
+This method guarantees dedicated group prefixes for Pages access, Database Mounts, File Mounts, File Operations, Category Mounts, and module, table, widget, and language access.
+These examples are customizable to fit specific needs.
-Each group name should be simple and self explaining (tell what permissions it contains).
+Ensure each group name is straightforward and indicative of its permissions.

 .. figure:: ../../Images/ManualScreenshots/PermissionsManagement/PermissionsManagementPrefixedGroupName.png
    :alt: Prefixed group names